- Author: Furious

-	- Spell Critical Strike – Spell critical strike is also fairly useful, but it isn’t as important as intellect because you’ll often benefit more from the ability to cast more spells overall than dealing more damage with just one spell.
+- Spell Critical Strike: Spell Critical Strike is also fairly useful, but it isn’t as important as Intellect because you’ll often benefit more from the ability to cast more spells overall than dealing more damage with just one spell.
 Still, it never hurts to have it on your gear.

-	In addition to make sure you deal the most damage, each weapon skill point gives you:
+In addition to making sure you deal the most damage, each weapon skill point gives you:

 - 0.04% reduced chance to miss.

 - 0.04% reduced chance of opponent blocking attack.

 - 0.04% reduced chance of opponent parrying attack.

 - 0.04% reduced chance of opponent dodging attack.